This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Log > Log Group menu.
 You will be taken to the Log Group List page.

-3. On the Log Group List page, click the log group name for which you want to view detailed information.
-You will be taken to the Log Group Detail page.
+3. Click the log group name to view detailed information on the Log Group List page.
+You will be taken to the Log Group Details page.

-4. On the Log Group Detail page, click the Log Pattern tab.
-The log pattern list is displayed.
+4. Log Group Details page, click the Log Pattern tab.
+The log pattern list will be displayed.

-• Click the button to go to the alert policy creation page
+• When the button is clicked, navigate to the alert policy creation page

-Modified DateDate and time when the log pattern information was modified
+Modification dateDate and time the log pattern information was modified

 PatternPattern format

-• Namespace name, metric name, metric value, default value, unit, alert policy name, dimension name
+• Namespace name, metric name, metric value, default value, unit, alarm policy name, dimension name

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.